 The main difference between the portfolios is their percentage split between share and bond1 funds (see ‘What is my portfolio invested in?’).
 Shares generally offer higher potential returns but come with greater swings in prices.
 Bonds, on the other hand, are typically more stable but offer lower potential returns.

-The index funds within these portfolios aim to mirror the performance of a particular index.
+The index funds within these portfolios aim to track the performance of a particular index.
 For example, the Vanguard US Equity Index fund aims to track the performance of the S&P Total Market index.

 Your portfolio follows a ‘glidepath’ strategy.
-This means it has a target date (the date of your retirement) and the mix of shares and bonds is changed at specific points in time depending on the distance from this target date.
+This means it has a target date (the date of your retirement) and the mix of shares and bonds changes over time as you get closer to this target date.

 Source: Vanguard